Tania Min ’90, ’92

 - What part of serving on the ARA Board are you most excited about?

 There is a great sense of validation when communities that are important to one actively say "I see and hear you and your contributions are important."
-As the first Asian-American woman to lead our Alumni community, I am excited to show our alumni and current students that we are ALL valued and welcome to contribute.
+As a member of the Asian-American alumni community, I am excited to show our alumni and current students that we are ALL valued and welcome to contribute.
 It's also exciting to be a part of the ongoing changes at Rice; when I was at Wiess I think the number of Asian women was fewer than five people for my entire time as a student and the population was similar at the School of Architecture.
 I am so excited that Rice is now a more welcoming place and that I can contribute to this atmosphere.

 - What is your favorite “Only at Rice” memory or story?